 On March 4, the European Commission presented its European Intergenerational Fairness Strategy.

-ESO-PES seniors regret that the Commission and her DG for Education, Youth, Sport and Culture did not properly consider the proposals from the older citizens’ organizations.
-They call for an intergenerational fairness strategy built on a balanced set of policy instruments that benefit all generations: children, young and older citizens.
-A European AGE equality strategy, a European senior strategy or a European Action Program against ageism would fill a gap in this regard, alongside the already existing Child Guarantee and Youth Strategies.
+While we welcome the recognition of intergenerational fairness as a policy priority, ESO-PES seniors regrets that the Commission and its DG for Education, Youth, Sport and Culture did not properly consider the proposals from older citizens’ organisations.
+They call for an intergenerational fairness strategy built on a balanced set of policy instruments that benefit all generations: children, young people and older citizens.
+A European AGE Equality Strategy, a European Senior Strategy or a European Action Program against ageism would fill a gap in this regard, alongside the already existing Child Guarantee and Youth Strategies.
 These proposals were presented to the Commission services during the public consultation process.
-We regret that the DG for Education, Youth, Sport and Culture hasn’t taken this formal consultation seriously.
+We regret that the DG for Education, Youth, Sport and Culture has not taken this formal consultation seriously.

-ESO expects an urgent adjustment to this strategy in consultation with organised civil society, and that the latter, including older people’s organisations, will be closely involved in the follow-up of the strategy.
-ESO also asks an urgent dialogue between the Commission and civil society organisations representing the older citizens on this issue.
+ESO expects an urgent adjustment to this strategy in consultation with organised civil society, and that the latter, including older people’s organisations, will be closely involved in the follow-up to the strategy.
+ESO also calls for an urgent dialogue between the Commission and civil society organisations representing older citizens on this issue.